bbelderbos/bbelderbos.github.io/about.md

 Core skill set: 10 years of experience developing tools and applications for automation, data mining, and solving complex business problems.

 I studied business but discovered early that I am really passionate about programming, web development and automation.
-Since 2010 I have been sharing my learning on software development at http://bobbelderbos.com/.
-I certified in Python and Java at the O'Reilly School of Technology.
+Since 2010 I have been sharing my learning on software development here.
+I [certified in Python and Java](http://bobbelderbos.com/certifications) at the O'Reilly School of Technology.
 Although my current focus is on learning Big Data / Hadoop, I am flexible in learning the best technology for the job.

 I characterize myself as organized, analytical, proactive, integer, goal-oriented, a good team player, and an effective communicator.
 One of my most important traits is that I am continuously working on becoming better in my field.

 Apart from delivering high quality solutions with an eye for detail, I am innovative and strategic in my thinking and a natural connector.
 People I work with say I am personable and empathic.
 That's why I aim to be a mentor/ inspiration for other developers.

-I am fluent in Spanish / English / Dutch, conversation skills in French.
+I speak Spanish / English / Dutch natively and some French.
 I enjoy learning languages and working in multicultural teams.
 I enjoy learning languages/ working in multicultural teams, reading (podcasts), and highly value fitness and health.

 <strong>Disclaimer: </strong> ideas expressed on my blog are mine, and have nothing to do with the current/previous employers.

 Have questions or suggestions?
 Feel free to <a href="mailto:info@bobbelderbos.com?Subject=Hi%20Bob" target="_top">contact me</a>, I am happy to help.

 Thanks for reading!